 No. Generic software for web browsing, word processing etc would be satisfactory for use in class.
 A student at MAGS also has free access to Office 365 and very good online versions of Word, Excel and PowerPoint.

 Students need to take personal responsibility for charging their device at home and ensure their device is fully charged for the school day.
-They will not be able to charge their device at school.
-Students whose devices run flat during the school day will return to using pen and paper for the school day.
+They will not be able to charge their device at school, except in the library at a charging point, and not during class time.
+They will need to stay with their device whilst it is charging.
+In general, students whose devices run flat during the school day will return to using pen and paper for the school day.